-As of November 8, 2007, we had 40 full-time employees, which includes the sales staff we acquired from Cardinal, now comprised of 18 representatives and district managers.
+As of January 16, 2008, we had 43 full-time employees, which includes 20 hospital sales force representatives and district managers.
 We may need to continue to expand our managerial, operational, financial and other resources in order to increase our marketing efforts with regard to our currently marketed products, continue our business development and product development activities and commercialize our product candidates.
 We have experienced, and may continue to experience, rapid growth in the scope of our operations in connection with the commercial launch of new products.
 Our financial performance will depend, in part, on our ability to manage any such growth effectively.
 Our management, personnel, systems and facilities currently in place may not be adequate to support this future growth.